Manichaeism

 A portrait of a Persian Manichaean.
 Line drawing copy of two frescoes from cave 38B at Bezeklik Grottoes.

 An image of a Manichaean temple with stars and seven firmaments.
 Line drawing copy of two frescoes from cave 38B at Bezeklik Grottoes.

-Manichaeism (Note: Also spelled Manichaism /ˌmænᵻˈkeɪɪzəm/ in accordance with the Koine Greek Μανιχαϊσμός Manikhaïsmós and its regular Latinization Manichaismus.) (/ˌmænᵻˈkiːɪzəm/; in آئین مانی; 摩尼教 (Móníjiào)) was a major world religion founded in the third century CE by the Parthian Iranian prophet Mani (C.E.
-216–274) in the Sasanian Empire.
-Variably described as a Christian heresy and a Gnostic movement, Manichaeism was an organized and doctrinal religious tradition in its own right.
+Manichaeism (Note: Also spelled Manichaism /ˌmænᵻˈkeɪɪzəm/ in accordance with the Koine Greek Μανιχαϊσμός Manikhaïsmós and its regular Latinization Manichaismus.) (/ˌmænᵻˈkiː.ɪzəm/; آئین مانی; 摩尼教 (Móníjiào)) was a major world religion founded in the third century CE by the Parthian Iranian prophet Mani (216–274) in the Sasanian Empire.
 It taught an elaborate dualistic cosmology describing the struggle between a good spiritual world of light, and an evil material world of darkness.
-Through an ongoing process that takes place in human history, light is gradually removed from the world of matter and returned to the world of the divine.
+Through an ongoing process in human history, light is gradually removed from the world of matter and returned to the world of the divine.

-Mani's teachings were intended to integrate, succeed, and surpass the "partial truths" of various prior faiths and belief systems, including Platonism, Christianity, Zoroastrianism, Buddhism, Marcionism, Hellenistic and Rabbinic Judaism, Gnostic movements, Ancient Greek religion, Babylonian and other Mesopotamian religions, and mystery cults.
-Some forms of Manichaeism see Mani as the final prophet after Zoroaster, the Buddha, and Jesus.
-The Manichaean scriptural canon includes seven works attributed to Mani, written originally in Syriac.
-Manichaean sacramental rites included prayers, almsgiving, and fasting.
+Mani's teachings were intended to integrate, succeed, and surpass the "partial truths" of various prior faiths and belief systems, including Ancient Babylonian and other Mesopotamian traditions, Ancient Greek traditions, Greco-Roman mystery traditions, Platonism, Iranian and Zoroastrian traditions, Brahmanism, Sramanic traditions including Jainism and Buddhism, both Hellenistic and Rabbinic Jewish traditions, and Christian traditions including Marcionite, Bardaisanite, and Elkesaite.
+Most forms of Manichaeism viewed Mani as the final prophet sent after succession of various prophets most prominently Zoroaster, The Buddha, and Jesus, each of whose teachings were later corrupted and distorted by people like Devadatta and Judas Iscariot.
+The canon of Manichaean scripture included seven works originally written in Syriac and attributed to Mani, who was said to have illustrated a canonical book of pictures.
+Manichaean sacramental rites included prayers, almsgiving, fasting, and most centrally the daily ritual meal of the elect.
 Communal life centered on confession and the singing of hymns.